FREQUENTLY ASKED QUESTIONS

 The term ‘piggy-backing’ refers to a practice used by many instructors, whereby your lesson begins by driving the previous pupil home and finishes at the following pupil's house where they in turn will drive you home.
 The reason for doing so is that the instructor avoids unpaid time between lessons.
 It’s a practice I deplore because it puts the instructor’s needs before the pupil and that’s not what you’re paying for.
 There will never be another pupil in the car during your lesson.

 ARE YOU FULLY QUALIFIED?

 This is a much better question than you may realize.
 There are many instructors operating illegally, they just advertise cheap lessons with no formal training.
-Also, many schools use part-trained instructors, who can legally teach to gain experience: it’s unlikely that you will be told that your instructor is merely a trainee when booking and still be charged the full fee.
+Also, many schools use trainee instructors, who can legally teach to gain experience: it’s unlikely that you will be told that your instructor is unqualified when booking a lesson and you will still be charged the full fee.
 I’m a fully qualified Approved Driving Instructor (ADI) and have achieved the highest possible grade for many years.

 WILL YOU SHOUT AT ME?

 A common complaint is that their previous instructor shouted at them.
 Of course you’re going to make mistakes – that’s why you’re learning – if you didn’t make mistakes you wouldn’t need lessons!
 Instructors who shout are merely compensating for a weakness in their teaching.
 You pay for your lessons and deserve to be treated with respect.